CtrlK

 Actionability

-The skill provides fully executable, copy-paste ready code examples throughout: complete Prisma schema, Zod validators with proper TypeScript types, middleware implementations, base service pattern, and specific endpoint patterns.
-All code is concrete and directly usable.
+The skill provides fully executable, copy-paste ready code examples throughout: Prisma schema, Zod validators, Express middleware for validation/auth/error handling, a base service pattern, and concrete API endpoint patterns.
+The auth flow is step-by-step with specific implementation details.
+The migration strategy includes a concrete checklist.

 3 / 3